TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 def(0, graph1)
 ```

+Depth first search of a tree or graph is sometimes described as ‘adventurous’ search.
+From a certain vertex, one of its immediate neighbours is visited, then one of its neighbours is visited and so on.
+So, if a vertex has immediate neighbours X and Y and X is visited first, then DFS searches all paths starting at node X before searching paths starting at node Y.

+If you come to a vertex with no (unvisited) neighbours you backtrack one stage and visit another neighbour of the previous vertex.
+Each visited vertex is ‘marked’ to make sure that it is not visited again, to avoid endless cycles of revisiting the same vertices.

 ### Spanning trees

 A spanning tree is just a subset of the graph’s edges that connect up all the vertices, without including any closed circuits.
 It therefore contains a minimal set of edges that connect up all the nodes.
 The tree corresponding to visiting the vertices in the order 1, 2, 4, 3, 5 is below: